-Section 58-35-a public nuisance statute that requires reasonable conduct from gun industry members-features a level of statutory flexibility that has long been endorsed by courts.
+Section 3930-a public nuisance statute that requires reasonable conduct from gun industry members-features a level of statutory flexibility that has long been endorsed by courts.
 And, as detailed above, the statute authorizes plainly valid claims that should be allowed to proceed consistent with PLCAA.

 II.
-Courts Consider Claims Against Both In-State and Out-of-State Gun Industry Defendants, and Are Well-Equipped to Protect the Latter ensuring that personal jurisdiction exists in cases involving out-of-state conduct.
+Courts Consider Claims Against Both In-State and Out-of-State Gun Industry Defendants, and Are Well-Equipped to Protect the Latter flexibility and reasonable breadth, rather than meticulous specificity" (citation omitted)).

-NSSF further contends that enjoining Section 58-35 is necessary to protect gun industry members with minimal connections to New Jersey who are, nevertheless, purportedly exposed to liability.
-NSSF Br. at 12-15.
-That argument ignores the statute's applicability to in-state transactions, as well as courts' role in
+NSSF further contends that enjoining Section 3930 is necessary to protect gun industry members with minimal connections to Delaware who are, nevertheless, purportedly exposed to